Pablopabota/thingsboard.github.io/docs/samples/nettrartu-x/tutorial_rtu-x.md

 ## Data visualization <a name="data_visualization"></a>

-Finally, open ThingsBoard Web UI in the Live Demo server with same user and password as *ThingsBoard configuration* section.
+Finally, open ThingsBoard Web UI in the Live Demo server with same user and password as [*ThingsBoard configuration*](#tb_configuration) section.

 Go to *"Devices"* section and locate *"RTU-X Device"*, open device details and switch to *"Latest telemetry"* tab.
-If all is configured correctly you should be able to see latest values of *"variable"* in the table.<br><br>
+If all is configured correctly you should be able to see latest values of *"variable"* in the table.<br>

 <div align="center">
 <img src="/images/samples/nettrartu_x/last_telemetry.png" width="75%"/>
 </div>

 After, open *"Dashboards"* section then locate and open *"RTU-X"* dashboard.
-As a result, you will see an analog gauge (similar to dashboard image in the introduction).<br><br>
+As a result, you will see an analog gauge (similar to dashboard image in the introduction) increasing in every loop.<br>

 <div align="center">
 <img src="/images/samples/nettrartu_x/dash.png" />
 </div>

+## More about the RTU-X

+ - Make sure to check [what else you can do with the RTU-X](https://nettra.tech/en/what-we-do/).
+ - If you want to try something else, [here](http://wiki.nettra.tech/en/home) is everything about the RTU-X.
+ - Or maybe we already have the solution to your problem, check our [success cases](https://nettra.tech/en/success-cases/).

 ## See also